JvThunder/Mario-RL/README.md

 - Flatten Layer
 - Linear Layer (in_features:n_flatten, out_features:features_dim)
 The whole CNN is built using torch with the default Adam optimizer.

-### Training Setup
-I ran the training on a RTX-3090 GPU.
-The number of training timesteps I used is $300k$ timesteps with a saving checkpoint interval of $50k$.
-It took the GPU only $90$ minutes to finish.

-## File Details
-You can use the `train-mario.py` to train the agent on your own.
-You can also change the number of timesteps.
-You can see the whole training statistics by running a tensorboard on the folder `mario-tensorboard`.
-To test it, run the `test-mario.py` file.
-By default if runs $N=10$ tries that the agent plays and gives the overall average. (change the $N$ as you see fit)
-Finally, you can see the test result as GIF on the folder `demo`.

 ## Future Improvements